ReproducibilityInPublishing/j.jcp.2016.08.012/README.md

 `expected_extracted_results.txt`.
 Note that `computation.sh` already includes
 the checking step.

-### Running Notes
+### Notes about Running All Rows
-* To reproduce all 6 rows, change the `numOfRefinements` in `data/examples/runExperiments.jl` to 6.
+* To reproduce all 6 rows from the article, change the `numOfRefinements` in `data/examples/runExperiments.jl` to 6.
 It consumes a lot of memory, though.

 ## Reproduction Notes
 We kept track of our progress and issues inside `notes.txt`.
 We also have an